 Adam Hetfield was a lazy individual fueled only by paths of least resistance and the ideas of others.
 Throughout his academic career, he cut and pasted himself from one class to another with no interest in original thought or unique insight.
 Everything he said, had been said before and everything he thought had come from someplace other than his brain.
 A fan of recency and shallow reasoning, Adam avoided thinking about all things and only reacted to questions; initiating conversation to him as a lose/lose proposition.
 He wanted to either re-use quotes of smarter people or parrot back some tired old idea to an audience and if successful, embrace it as his own.
 Being original sucked; one might as well just use what works, why take the chance?

 Adam wandered out of college exactly as he came in: rudderless, bored and without a clue why he went in.
 He left clutching a Bachelor's degree in something (he honestly had no idea) and stumbled through a series of job interviews with complete lack of preparation or interest in what they were selling or servicing or whatever the people were doing.
 He had to get a job because he had graduated and everyone else was leaving to new adventures so his choices were simple: find some graduate school with fairly low standards or jump into the real world with absolutely expectations.
 He landed a job with a large company that was in the middle of a frantic hiring peak; their acquisition of their number one competition forced everyone to bolster their staffs with cheap, young exempt employees with the hopes that the acquisition actually made money.
-Adam barely remembers the interviews but he remembered he was on time, clean and demonstrated good listening skills.
+Adam barely remembers the interviews but he remembered he was on time, clean, demonstrated good listening skills and gave great phone.
 Within two weeks, he was sporting a headset in a training class parroting out of established training scripts.
 When he had realized that he was not responsible for any unique thoughts and everything he said came from a canned script, he knew he was just where he wanted to be....in the middle.

-As a new employee, Adam became exposed to generic training resources: vague online training classes which allowed the viewer to gain internal training credits by passing a generic online training assessment to document their successful attendance of some topic.
+As an new employee, Adam became exposed to generic training resources: vague on-line training classes which allowed the viewer to gain internal training credits by passing a generic on-line training assessment to document their successful attendance of some topic.
 It took Adam one class to realize that all he had to do was to pass the test to prove (definition of "prove" is used loosely here) that he was now proficient (definition of "proficient" is used extremely loosely here) in that particular subject matter.
 As a result, Adam would fast forward through a variety of subjects and pass the tests thanks to some patience, persistence and a forgiving testing rubric.
-His success through the online courses got the attention of the internal training department who (incorrectly) assumed he was some savant by demonstrating his impressive appetite for learning.
+His success through the on-line courses got the attention of the internal training department who (incorrectly) assumed he was some savant by demonstrating his impressive appetite for learning.

-After a few months, he transferred to the training department where is online and remote training chops grew to legendary levels which brought him to the attention of the online vendor.
-Adam Hetfield was the auto-didactic online version of the smartest man in the world: part Srinivasa Ramanujan, part Superman and part Tadao Ando, the company had to have him work for them as the embodiment of all things second hand.
-His ability to fly through online curriculum combined with his talent to instantly learn (definition of "learn" is used....oh, you got it now) made his a force to be reckoned with by all who crossed his path.
+After a few months, he transferred to the training department where is on-line and remote training chops grew to legendary levels which brought him to the attention of the on-line vendor.
+Adam Hetfield was the auto-didactic on-line version of the smartest man in the world: part Srinivasa Ramanujan, part Superman and part Tadao Ando, the company had to have him work for them as the embodiment of all things second hand.
+His ability to fly through on-line curriculum combined with his talent to instantly learn (definition of "learn" is used....oh, you got it now) made his a force to be reckoned with by all who crossed his path.
 He felt it was not going to be in his best interest to explain that he learned nothing with these modules but rather demonstrated his understanding of the content through brute force and a thick skin.

 "Who wants to learn?" shouted Adam with a dark suit and a subtly obvious head microphone.